tjboise/RNN/README.md

 1. The structure of model, using PPT; [an example](https://drive.google.com/file/d/1ejwWz1p8vnJlg5Ko-gDW7QIApUGhTLHx/view?usp=sharing)
 2. results: MSE.
 R2 fill in the sheets;
 3. Model fine-tuning: epochs, learning rate, sequence lengh;

+---
+The standard feedforward neural network takes the input data points as independent, without considering the correlations between the input data.
+This limitation makes the feedforward NN not suitable for modeling sequential data.